Are You Prepared for the Coming 5G and Wi-Fi 6 Disruption?

 Since you have to think through the wireless design again, start with thinking about how your users will use the Wi-Fi network in the future.
 Chances are your current Wi-Fi network was not designed for mobile voice, video and collaboration apps.
 In the future, this is a basic requirement.

 While not part of the Wi-Fi 6 standard, AP manufacturers are no longer solely differentiated by their implementation of the new Wi-Fi standard.
 True differentiation now comes in the form of how well the Wi-Fi system can take advantage of analytics — of the Wi-Fi signals, users, devices, apps, etc. — and how well they can help the IT staff visualize and troubleshoot Wi-Fi issues.
 The era of "set and forget" for Wi-Fi is over.
-Get used to true troubleshooting, aided by automated correlation of events and crunching of analytics data from many sources by big data algorithms — all presented in a form that is easily consumable – and actionable – by IT.
+Get used to true troubleshooting, aided by automated correlation of events and the crunching of analytics data from many sources by big data algorithms — all presented in a form that is easily consumable and actionable by IT.

-It's a time of tremendous wireless innovation in the industry, and we are about to take dramatic leaps with both 5G on cellular data and Wi-Fi 6 on Wi-Fi.
-These two technologies will roll out during 2019 and 2020 and become the next generation wireless platforms for the next five to seven years.
-If you have not modernized your Wi-Fi infrastructure recently, now is the time to take a look at your mobility strategy and determine how Wi-Fi 6 will benefit your organization, your workforce and your customers.
+It's a time of tremendous innovation in the wireless industry, and we're about to take dramatic leaps with cellular data's 5G and Wi-Fi 6.
+These two technologies are rolling out today and becoming the next-generation wireless platforms for the next five to seven years.
+If you have not modernized your Wi-Fi infrastructure recently, now is the time to take a look at your mobility strategy and determine how Wi-Fi 6 can benefit your organization, your workforce and your customers.

-We recommend that organizations start with a briefing on 5G and/or Next-Generation Wireless to arm yourself with the knowledge of how these technologies will impact your IT strategy.
-WWT also offers more in-depth workshops to help you pinpoint the benefits your organization can achieve, and what to prioritize on the journey to get there.
-Contact us to schedule a briefing or learn more.
+We recommend that organizations start with a briefing on 5G and/or next-generation wireless to arm themselves with the knowledge of how these technologies will impact IT strategy.
+WWT also offers more in-depth workshops to help pinpoint the benefits your organization can achieve and what to prioritize on the journey.